intel/nauta/docs/user-guide/actions/view_exp_webui.md

 ## Nauta Web UI

 The web UI lets you explore the experiments you have submitted.
-To view your experiments contained the web UI, execute the following command:
+To view your experiments contained in the web UI, execute the following command:

 `nctl launch webui`